Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Method

 We begin with constructing paired vision-language inputs as shown in Figure~\ref{fig:all} (a).
 The two inputs have the same image but different text prompts, where one contains the truthful ground truth, $x_i^{-}$, that accurately describes the objects in the image, and the other contains hallucinated descriptions, $x_i^{+}$.
 The whole dataset can be represented by $\mathcal{D} = {(x_i^{+}, x_i^{-})}_{i=1}^N$.

-As it is stated in~\cite{zhou2023analyzing}, the hallucinatory descriptions can be generated by modifying the accurate descriptions using GPT-3.5.
+As stated in~\cite{zhou2023analyzing}, the hallucinatory descriptions can be generated by modifying the accurate descriptions using GPT-3.5.
 These adjustments are guided by factors related to object hallucination, including co-occurrence, object uncertainty, and object position.
-Moreover, the hallucinatory descriptions can also been generated using the language bias based responses by distorting the visual inputs as in~\cite{leng2024mitigating}.
+Then, we can obtain the data pair whose sample contains an image with a GT description and the same image with a hallucinated description by substituting the objects in the GT description with the most likely hallucinated ones.

 \paragraph{Exploring HalluSpaces.}